vmware/vic-product/docs/user_doc/vic_cloud_admin/manage_replication_endpoints.md

 1. Log in to the vSphere Integrated Containers Registry instance to use as the source registry for replications.

-   Log in at https://<i>vic_appliance_address</i>:443.
-Use the `admin` account, or an account with Administrator privileges.
-If the vSphere Integrated Containers appliance uses a different port for vSphere Integrated Containers Registry, replace 443 with the appropriate port.
+   Log in at https://<i>vic_appliance_address</i>:8282.
+Use an account with vCenter Server administrator privileges.
+If the vSphere Integrated Containers appliance uses a different port for vSphere Integrated Containers Management Portal, replace 8282 with the appropriate port.
-2. Expand **Administration** on the left, click **Replication**
+2. Select the **Administration** tab, click **Replication**

    Existing endpoints appear in the **Endpoints** view.
 3. To edit or delete an endpoint, click the 3 vertical dots next to an endpoint name and select **Edit** or **Delete**.